caseywatts/caseywatts.github.io/_posts/2016-03-28-tech-shop-bubble-lamp.md

 It's my first hardware creation!
 But certainly not my last bubble-themed one :)

 ## Bubble Lamp Alpha
 My "Bubble Lamp Alpha" is my first full TechShop project!
 It's a small, black, wooden table lamp with LED-backlit bubble-shaped holes.
-It's made of 4 panels, 4 inches wide by 12 inches tall.
+It's made of 4 panels; it's 4 inches wide by 12 inches tall.
 The panels are joined with a butt joint: wood glue and nails.
 Each panel has many bubble-holes of various sizes, cut with the ShopBot CNC machine.
 Behind each bubble-hole is diffusion paper, lit up from the inside with a remote-controlled LED lamp.
 It looks pretty sweet backlit (insidelit?) with blue, red, or purple.

 <img src="{{site.url}}/assets/images/bubble_lamp_unlit.gif" width='200px'>
 <img src="{{site.url}}/assets/images/bubble_lamp_blue.gif" width='200px'>